vthib/boreal/boreal/README.md

 - [ ] dotnet
 - [ ] magic

-## Missing Features

-A few key features are still missing.
-If you are looking into using boreal in place of YARA, some of those might be blockers for you:

-#### Process scanning

-Only scanning files or bytes is available for the moment.

-#### Missing modules

-See the module list [above](#modules).
-This will greatly depend on declared interest, as I'm unsure how often those are used.
-If you would like to use boreal but a module that you need is not implemented, please create an issue.

-#### Saving and loading compiled rules

-I am not quite sure what are the use-cases for this YARA feature, as the compilation of YARA rules is not that time consuming.
-Please create an issue with a use-case if this is a feature you would need.

 ## Pay for what you use

 YARA is an amazing software that is however mainly designed to optimize for the worst case